wp-plugins/email-before-download/readme.txt

 == Changelog ==

+= 3.2.5 =
+* Fixed bug with single quotes that led to javascript error.

 = 3.2.4 =
 * Added support to new version of the Download monitor
 * Modified download logic: If the masked option is turned on and Internet Explorer is detected, download will be forced.